enonic/enonic/office-league/features/README.md

   * Enter goals (Self goals?)
   * Offline mode :soccer:
   * Sync game data when back online :soccer:
+  * Team creation if team does not exist
 * Game summary page
 * Player profile
   * Linked to a user